MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/mad_mod_diffalg.rst

 Introduction
 ============

 TPSAs are numerical objects representing :math:`n`-th degrees Taylor polynomial approximation of some functions :math:`f(x)` about :math:`x=a`.
 They are a powerful differential algebra tool for solving physics problems described by differential equations and for `perturbation theory <https://en.wikipedia.org/wiki/Perturbation_theory>`_, e.g. for solving motion equations, but also for estimating uncertainties, modelling multidimensional distributions or calculating multivariate derivatives for optimization.
-There are often misunderstandings about their accuracy and limitations, so it is useful to clarify here some of these aspects here.
+There are often misunderstandings about their accuracy and limitations, so it is useful to clarify some of these aspects.

 To begin with, GTPSAs represent multivariate Taylor series truncated at order :math:`n`, and thus behave like :math:`n`-th degrees multivariate polynomials with coefficients in :math:`\mathbb{R}` or :math:`\mathbb{C}`.
 MAD-NG supports GTPSAs with thousands of variables and/or parameters of arbitrary order each, up to a maximum total order of 63, but Taylor series with alternating signs in their coefficients can quickly be subject to numerical instabilities and `catastrophic cancellation <https://en.wikipedia.org/wiki/Catastrophic_cancellation>`_ as orders increase.